GUARANTEED DEPARTURES

 - The main summit of Lhotse was first climbed on May 18, 1956, by the Swiss team of Ernst Reiss and Fritz Luchsinger from the Swiss Mount Everest/Lhotse Expedition.

-- Lhotse Shar summit was first climbed on May 12, 1970, by Austrian Expedition led by Sepp Mayerl, Rolf Walter.
+- Lhotse Shar summit was first climbed on May 12, 1970, by an Austrian Expedition led by Sepp Mayerl, Rolf Walter.

-- Lhotse middle summit was climbed only on May 23, 2001, by a Russian Expedition.
+- Lhotse Middle Summit was climbed only on May 23, 2001, by a Russian Expedition.

-- It follows the Everest climbing route as far as Camp Four where the route steepens to follow an icy gully to the summit.
+- It follows the Everest climbing route as far as Camp Four, where the route steepens to follow an icy gully to the summit.

 Photo Gallery